json-bateman/watchma/action-plan.md

     - [ ] create DB to store results of finished games
     - [ ] let individual users log in
     - [ ] save users selections over time in the DB

+- stretchier goals
+    - [ ] Add an input field for the host of each room to choose an actor
+    - [ ] Generate LLM prompt or use a preconfigured one, that makes the LLM a host for the game
+    - [ ] Have the LLM say something funny or witty in-betwixt rounds, deliver with SSE??